pocomane/brewed-in-the-apocalypse/bita.md

 how your character is dressed?
 ```

-__Tell imminent troubles__ - when you asked to all the protagonists in the
+__Tell imminent troubles__ - when you, the scenarist, asked to all the protagonists in the
 scene what they do, and if they stop after a while without triggering any move,
 add to the scene something that give to the protagonist new things to react to.
 You can introduce such complication playing as an NPC.